NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Selecting clinician status

 Select ‘yes’ if users are registered clinicians.
-This will allow them to assess patients and record their consent.
+As a result, they can be selected as assessing and consenting clinicians.

 ## Selecting permission levels